Dealer

 • Precise temperature control

-• Can react with certain foods (acidic and alkaline) and change the colour and taste of food*
+• Can react with certain foods (acidic or alkaline), causing discolouration and changes in taste*

 • Ideal for cooking at low temperatures

-• No coating and so better for your health
+• No coating and therefore better for health

-* So that the colour and flavour of the food is not affected, copper cookware should have a protective coating made of stainless steel or tin, which also makes it non-stick.
-On aluminium cookware, the non-stick coating is usually made of a heat-resistant ceramic coating or from a PTFE coating (polytetrafluoroethylene) also known under the brand name Teflon.
+* To prevent discolouration and changes in taste, copper cookware is coated with a protective layer of stainless steel or tin, which serves as a non-stick coating.
+The non-stick coating on aluminium cookware usually consists of a heat-resistant ceramic coating or a PTFE coating (polytetrafluoroethylene), also known under the brand name Teflon.

-Multi-ply pans are an innovative development in the world of cookware as they combine the strengths of different materials in a single product.
-This concept, also known as ‘clad cookware’, uses a combination of layers, typically metals such as stainless steel and aluminium or copper, to maximise the benefits of these materials.
-The outer layers of stainless steel offer durability and a strong surface while the inner layers provide optimum heat storage and distribution.
+Multi-layer pots represent aninnovative developmentin the world of cookware by combining thestrengths of different materials into a single product.
+This concept, also known as Clad cookware, uses a combination of layers, typically metals such as stainless steel and aluminium or copper, to maximise the benefits of these materials.
+The outer layers of stainless steel provide durability and a durable surface, while the inner layers ensure optimal heat distribution and storage.

-Tip: products made of 5-ply stainless steel like BORA Pots and Pans bring the cooking experience to a whole new level and are ideal for ambitious chefs who value quality and performance.
-The 5-ply structure of the pot or pan, comprising two layers of stainless steel and three layers of aluminium, combines the best properties of both materials to optimise the cookware’s durability, efficiency and thermal conductivity, and thereby shorten the heat-up time, for example.
+, take the cooking experience to a new level and are ideal for ambitious chefs who value quality and performance.
+The 5-layer structure of the pot or pan body, made of two layers of stainless steel and three layers of aluminium, combines the best properties of different materials, optimising durability, efficiency and heat conductivity and thus reducing the heating time, for example.

 BORA Pots and Pans